trouve-antoine/hadooc/README.md

 # hadooc
 Markdown with domain specific extensions to easily generate documentation for HTTP API.
 Contains the language specification as well as the compiler to HTML.
 Written in Javascript for Node.js.

-For now it only works at server side, but it should be easy to make it work at client side too.
+It works at both server and client sides (read the explanations below).

 ## Command Line Interface